cosmicrafts/cosmicrafts.com/src/assets/markdown/en/architecture.md

 The Internet Computer makes it easy to access games across different platforms, no matter where you play:

 - **Web Browsers**:
-  - **Decentralized Hosting**: The entire game can be hosted on the Internet Computer’s, so there’s no need for traditional servers.
+  - **Decentralized Hosting**: The entire game can be [hosted](https://internetcomputer.org/capabilities/serve-web-content/) on the Internet Computer’s, so there’s no need for traditional servers.
-  - **Performance**: WebAssembly games run almost as fast as they would on your own device, even for demanding applications.
+  - **Performance**: [WebAssembly](https://medium.com/dfinity/webassembly-on-the-internet-computer-a1d0c71c5b94) run almost as [fast](https://www.adservio.fr/post/how-fast-and-efficient-is-wasm) as they would on your own device, even for demanding applications.
   - **Data Integrity**: On-chain hosting guarantees the data is secure and can’t be hacked.
   - **Accessibility**: Games run directly in browsers, avoiding the need for large downloads.